Skip to content

 • An unsatisfactory outcome of the project.

-The aim for project managers is to minimise the possibility of scope creep appearing or at least manage the negative impacts that it can have.
-There are steps you can take in order to reduce the possibility of scope creep appearing on your projects.
+Project managers aim to minimise the possibility of scope creep or at least manage its negative impacts.
+There are steps you can take to reduce the possibility of scope creep appearing on your projects.

 How to manage scope creep?